MCP integration

 }'

-The server responds via SSE with an initialize result containing its capabilities.
+The server responds with an initialize result containing its capabilities.
+If the server returns an Mcp-Session-Id header, you must include this session ID in all subsequent requests.

 -H "Content-Type: application/json" \